MOHAMAD-AIMIL-MOHAMAD-ARIF/crypnotes-android/CrypNotes-Android-v1-Implementation-Plan.md

 # Public APIs/Interfaces to Lock Early

-* Rust/UniFFI surface will expose stable objects for VaultCrypto, VaultSession, NoteRules, ReminderEngine, LifecycleRules, and Ids, expanded only to cover missing v1 use cases (vault bootstrap/recovery, attachment envelope helpers, richer error mapping).
+* Rust/UniFFI surface will expose stable objects for `VaultCrypto`, `VaultSession`, `NoteRules`, `ReminderEngine`, `LifecycleRules`, and `Ids`, expanded only to cover missing v1 use cases (vault bootstrap/recovery, attachment envelope helpers, richer error mapping).
-* crypnotes.udl enums and records must be treated as contract-first and versioned with additive-only changes after Phase 3.
+* `crypnotes.udl` enums and records must be treated as contract-first and versioned with additive-only changes after Phase 3.
 * Android data contracts will use the Room schema doc as source of truth (notes, labels, note\_labels, attachments, reminders, note\_order, vault\_meta, note\_index + FTS + triggers).